google/pigweed/pw_hdlc_lite/docs.rst

 Encoder
 -------
-The Encoder API provides a single function that encodes data as an HDLC information frame.
+The Encoder API provides a single function that encodes data as an HDLC unnumbered information frame.

 C++
 ^^^
 .. cpp:namespace:: pw

-.. cpp:function:: Status hdlc_lite::WriteInformationFrame(uint8_t address, ConstByteSpan data, stream::Writer& writer)
+.. cpp:function:: Status hdlc_lite::WriteUIFrame(uint8_t address, ConstByteSpan data, stream::Writer& writer)

   Writes a span of data to a :ref:`pw::stream::Writer <module-pw_stream>` and returns the status.
 This implementation uses the :ref:`module-pw_checksum`